 Documenting Learning Disabilities

-We encourage students who think they may qualify for disability services to make an appointment with ACCESS, the Office of Disability Services, by calling 802-656-7753 or by emailing firstname.lastname@example.org .
-It is helpful if students send their documentation to ACCESS prior to their appointment
+We encourage students who think they may qualify for disability services to make an appointment with SAS, the Office of Disability Services, by calling 802-656-7753 or by emailing firstname.lastname@example.org .
+It is helpful if students send their documentation to SAS prior to their appointment

-An interview with an ACCESS staff member is an important part of the process for determining if a student has a disability and what accommodations are reasonable and appropriate.
-ACCESS staff members use both documentation and the student interview to make a final determination regarding eligibility for accommodations.
+An interview with an SAS staff member is an important part of the process for determining if a student has a disability and what accommodations are reasonable and appropriate.
+SAS staff members use both documentation and the student interview to make a final determination regarding eligibility for accommodations.
 Generally, staff will look for the following:

 - Tests should be administered by certified/licensed professionals e.g., psychologists, neuropsychologists, educational diagnosticians, etc.